PEBB Health Insurance Open Enrollment

 - Tobacco User Life Insurance Rates – The rates for optional employee life and optional spouse/domestic partner life insurance is higher for members that have used tobacco within the past 12 months.

-- Opt Out requirements changed - Employee MUST attest that all tax dependents have minimal essential health insurance coverage
+- Opt Out requirements (reminder) - Employee MUST attest that all tax dependents have minimal essential health insurance coverage

 - Dental coverage: